 Bad News: we don’t live in a world where everything laid on our market shelves or pictured in menus is good for us.
 In fact… the most of the food that companies shove right under our nose… is the WORST food for us to eat.
 It’s the cheapest, highest processed, most lectin-rich stuff out there!
+At least we know how to reduce or remove lectins.

 The real bummer, of course, is that those foods – the ones that are the worst for us – are often really tempting.
 And there are even foods we’re told are good for us, but they simply aren’t.